-3. Recruitment 78 4.
-Compensation for Research Participation 79 5.
-Benefits and Risks 6.
-Special Protections for Vulnerable Participants 7.
-Consent, Parental Permission, and Assent Forms 8.
-Data Storage and Confidentiality 9.
-Grant or Sponsor Proposal 10.
-Additional Materials to Be Submitted for Review 11.
-Exempt Review Submission Process C. PROTOCOL SIGNOFFS 1.
-Faculty Member as Principal Investigator 2.
-Departmental Signoff 3.
-Department Chair as Principal Investigator 4.
-Vehicular Transportation of Research Subjects by Georgia Tech Personnel X. INFORMED CONSENT A. ELEMENTS OF CONSENT.
-B. RESOURCES FOR DEVELOPING A CONSENT PROCESS 1.
-Templates C. EXCEPTION TO THE REQUIREMENT FOR DOCUMENTING INFORMED CONSENT 1.
-Waiver of Documentation of Informed Consent: Waiver of Informed Consent Deception or Concealment in Research D. OBTAINING AND DOCUMENTING INFORMED CONSENT OF SUBJECTS WHO D ONOI SPEAK ENGLISH 95 0.5 1.
-Written Consent 2.
-Oral Presentation of Consent Information with Short Form E. CONSENT LANGUAGE WHEN DEXA SCANS ARE BEING CONDUCTED 96 XI.
-RESEARCH INVOLVING VULNERABLE POPULATIONS: CHILDREN, PRISONER PREGNANT WOMEN AND FETUSES .
-9 8 A. RESEARCH INVOLVING CHILDREN (MINORS) 9.0 1.
-Determination of Risk in Research Involving Children 2.
-Parental or Guardian Permission and Assent 3.
-Waiver of Parental or Guardian Permission 4.
-Research Involving Children Who Are Wards or Juvenile Detainees 5.
-Categories of Review When Participants Are Minors B. RESEARCH INVOLVING PRISONERS C. RESEARCH INVOLVING PREGNANT WOMEN AND FETUSES 1.
-Pregnancy Testing 2.
-Exempt Research XII.
-RESEARCH INVOLVING GEORGIA TECH STUDENTS AS PARTICIPANTS A. USE OF RESEARCHER'S STUDENTS AS SUBJECTS 1.
-Collection of Data by Third Party 3.
-Studies Posing Greater Than Minimal Risk to Student Participants 4.
-Additional Points to Consider B. DISCLOSURE OF STUDENTS' PERSONALLY IDENTIFIABLE INFORMATION FROM EDUCATION RECORDS BY AN EDUCATIONAL AGENCY OR INSTITUTION C. PROCESS TO REQUEST THE USE OF STUDENT DATA FOR RESEARCH PURPOSE :S I I I
+3. Recruitment

+4. Compensation for Research Participation

+5. Benefits and Risks

+6. Special Protections for Vulnerable Participants

+7. Consent, Parental Permission, and Assent Forms

+8. Data Storage and Confidentiality

+9. Grant or Sponsor Proposal

+10. Additional Materials to Be Submitted for Review

+11. Exempt Review Submission Process

+C. Protocol Signoffs

+1. Faculty Member as Principal Investigator

+2. Departmental Signoff

+3. Department Chair as Principal Investigator

+4. Vehicular Transportation of Research Subjects by Georgia Tech Personnel

+X. INFORMED CONSENT

+A. ELEMENTS OF CONSENT

+B. RESOURCES FOR DEVELOPING A CONSENT PROCESS

+C. EXCEPTION TO THE REQUIREMENT FOR DOCUMENTING INFORMED CONSENT

+1. Waiver of Documentation of Informed Consent:

+2. Waiver of Informed Consent 92

+3. Deception or Concealment in Research 93

+D. OBTAINING AND DOCUMENTING INFORMED CONSENT OF SUBJECTS WHO DO I TOP

+SPEAK ENGLISH 95

+1. Written Consent 95

+2. Oral Presentation of Consent Information with Short Form

+E. CONSENT LANGUAGE WHEN DEXA SCANS ARE BEING CONDUCTED

+XI.
+RESEARCH INVOLVING VULNERABLE POPULATIONS: CHILDREN, PRISONERS,

+PREGNANT WOMEN AND FETUSES 98

+A. RESEARCH INVOLVING CHILDREN (MINORS) 98

+1. Determination of Risk in Research Involving Children

+2. Parental or Guardian Permission and Assent

+3. Waiver of Parental or Guardian Permission

+4. Research Involving Children Who Are Wards or Juvenile Detainees

+5. Categories of Review When Participants Are Minors

+B. RESEARCH INVOLVING PRISONERS

+C. RESEARCH INVOLVING PREGNANT WOMEN AND FETUSES

+1. Pregnancy Testing

+2. Exempt Research 106

+XII.
+RESEARCH INVOLVING GEORGIA TECH STUDENTS AS PARTICIPANTS 107

+A. Use of Researcher's Students as Subjects

+1. Collection of Data by Third Party

+2. Collection of Data by Instructor/Researcher

+3. Studies Posing Greater Than Minimal Risk to Student Participants

+4. Additional Points to Consider

+B. DISCLOSURE OF STUDENTS' PERSONALLY IDENTIFIABLE INFORMATION FROM

+EDUCATION RECORDS BY AN EDUCATIONAL AGENCY OR INSTITUTION

+C. PROCESS TO REQUEST THE USE OF STUDENT DATA FOR RESEARCH PURPOSES